 Balch did not deliberately set out to name the whole neighborhood “Wedgwood.”
 As Balch added more houses in other nearby sections of land, local businesses began calling themselves by the name Wedgwood.

-In 1935 Balch and a business partner, Ralph Jones, started out by building one house in what is now the View Ridge area, which they platted after buying up many individual undeveloped lots.
+In 1935 Albert Balch and a business partner, Ralph Jones, started out by building one house in what is now the View Ridge area, which they platted after buying up many individual undeveloped lots.
 At first the View Ridge development included only NE 65th to 70th Streets, on a slope east of 35th Ave NE with a great view of Lake Washington.

 Balch and Jones were able to sell the first house they had built in View Ridge, while at the same time arranging for water and electricity to be put in – the area still had no city services in the 1930s because, east of 15th Ave NE, the Seattle City limit was at NE 65th Street.

 With the dearth of good news during the 1930s Great Depression era and with Balch and Jones’ experience in advertising, they were able to get a lot of media coverage of their new development.
 Balch and Jones’ sales gimmicks, such as a picnic to attract buyers, were stories covered by news outlets to boost hope during the economic depression.

-Jones spent the rest of his life as a real estate agent but for Balch, the real excitement was in development.
+Ralph Jones spent the rest of his life as a real estate agent but for Albert Balch, the real excitement was in development.
 He wanted to create communities.
 His next venture would give him the opportunity to build an entire neighborhood with houses in a unified style.
 After purchasing a wooded, undeveloped forty-acre tract along the west side of 35th Ave NE from NE 80th to 85th Streets, Balch gave his wife Edith the opportunity to name the new area.

-As reported in the April 1956 Wedgwood Echo community club newspaper, Albert Balch told the interviewer that his wife Edith didn’t like the name “View Ridge” which Balch and Jones had thought up for their 1930s housing development.
+As reported in the April 1956 Wedgwood Echo community newspaper, Albert Balch told the interviewer that his wife Edith didn’t like the name “View Ridge” which Balch and Jones had thought up for their 1930s housing development.
 Balch let Edith choose the name of the next project.
 Edith chose “Wedgwood” because she admired the work of that manufacturer of fine china, and as a reference to the wooded nature of the new housing area.
-Balch filed the Wedgwood plat in July 1941 and at first “Wedgwood” meant only that plat from NE 80th to 85th Streets, 30th to 35th Avenues NE.
-By the end of this article)
+(See the newspaper pages at the end of this article)

-Balch and his real estate partner, Ralph Jones, had built houses for their own families in View Ridge.
-They had a business office at the corner of NE 68th Street & 48th Ave NE.
+Balch and Jones had a business office at the corner of NE 68th Street and 48th Ave NE.
 As work got going in the new Wedgwood development, in 1943 Balch listed his Wedgwood Corporation in the phone book for the first time.
 The office was at the 68th & 48th address, with phone number VErmont 5555.